SimonSubokLee/ston-docs-son/admin/environment.kr.rst

 Virtual Host Default Setting
 ------------------------------------

-Administrator can configure each virtual host with different settings.
+Administrators can configure each virtual host with different settings.
 However, it is exhausting to repeat an identical setting for every additional virtual host.
-All virtual hosts inherite ``<VHostDefault>``.
+All virtual hosts inherit ``<VHostDefault>``.

    .. figure:: img/vhostdefault.png
       :align: center

-      And this is a single inheritance.
+      This is a single inheritance.

-In the above figure, www.example.com does not overriding any value, hence it has A=1, B=2.
+In the figure above, www.example.com does not override any value; hence, it has the value of A=1 and B=2.
-On the contrary, img.example.com overrides value of B, therefore it has A=1, B=3.
+On the contrary, img.example.com overrides the value of B; therefore it has A=1 and B=3.
 Administrators normally keep services that have similar service attributes in one server.
 For this reason, inheritance of the default setting is enormously effective.